xmusphlkg/CNIDS/Report/information/Hand foot and mouth disease.md

-Hand, foot, and mouth disease (HFMD) is a common viral illness that primarily affects young children.
-It is caused by several types of enteroviruses, most commonly the coxsackievirus.
-HFMD is characterized by the development of blisters or sores on the hands, feet, and mouth, along with other symptoms such as fever, sore throat, and a rash.
-In this comprehensive overview, we will explore the epidemiology of HFMD, including its global prevalence, transmission routes, affected populations, key statistics, historical context and discovery, major risk factors associated with transmission, and the impact on different regions and populations.
+Hand, foot, and mouth disease (HFMD) is a highly contagious viral illness that predominantly affects infants and children.
+HFMD is caused by various strains of enteroviruses, primarily coxsackievirus A16 (CA16) and enterovirus 71 (EV71).
+The following provides a comprehensive overview of the epidemiology of HFMD.

-1. Global Prevalence:
+Epidemiology and Prevalence:
-HFMD is a global health concern and can occur in outbreaks or sporadic cases throughout the year.
-It is most prevalent in tropical and subtropical regions, but can also occur in temperate climates.
-Outbreaks tend to occur more frequently in densely populated areas such as schools, childcare centers, and summer camps.
+HFMD is a global health concern and occurs in numerous regions worldwide.
+It is most prevalent in countries with densely populated areas and limited sanitation facilities.
+The disease follows a cyclical pattern, with outbreaks commonly transpiring in the summer and autumn seasons.

-2. Transmission Routes:
+Transmission Routes:
-HFMD is highly contagious and primarily spreads through direct contact with respiratory secretions, saliva, feces, or fluid from the blisters of an infected individual.
-It can also be transmitted through contact with contaminated surfaces or objects.
-The virus can survive on surfaces for several days, increasing the risk of transmission.
+HFMD is primarily transmitted through direct contact with respiratory droplets, contaminated feces, saliva, or nasal secretions of an infected individual.
+It easily spreads in environments such as schools, daycares, and playgrounds.
+The virus can survive on surfaces for several days, facilitating indirect transmission through contact with contaminated objects.

-3. Affected Populations:
+Affected Populations:
-HFMD primarily affects infants and children under the age of 5, although older children and adults can also contract the disease.
-Immunity to the virus is not lifelong, which means that individuals can get re-infected.
-Certain populations, such as those with weakened immune systems, may be more susceptible to severe complications.
+HFMD mainly affects infants and children under the age of 5 due to their weaker immune systems and limited prior exposure to these viruses.
+However, it can also impact older children and occasionally adults.
+In recent years, there has been an uptick in severe cases among adults, particularly in the Asia-Pacific region.

-4. Key Statistics:
+Key Statistics:
-The exact number of HFMD cases worldwide is challenging to determine due to underreporting and variations in surveillance systems.
-However, it is estimated that there are millions of cases each year.
-For example, in China, which has experienced several large outbreaks, there were over 2 million reported cases in 2018.
-In the United States, there were around 25,000 reported cases in 2019.
+According to the World Health Organization (WHO), there are over 200,000 reported cases of severe HFMD annually, with approximately 1% resulting in death.
+The majority of severe cases occur in children under the age of 5.
+Nonetheless, the overall case fatality rate remains low, typically less than 0.5%.

-5. Historical Context and Discovery:
+Historical Context and Discovery:
-HFMD was first described in the late 1950s in Australia, where it was initially referred to as "vesicular stomatitis with exanthem."
-The coxsackievirus, specifically coxsackievirus A16, was identified as the causative agent in 1957.
-Since then, other enteroviruses, such as enterovirus 71, have also been associated with HFMD.

-6. Major Risk Factors for Transmission:
-- Close contact with an infected individual, especially during the early stages of the illness when the viral load is high.
-- Poor hygiene practices, including inadequate handwashing.
-- Crowded living conditions, such as schools and childcare centers.
-- Exposure to contaminated surfaces or objects.
-- Lack of immunity, particularly in individuals who have not previously been infected with the specific enterovirus causing the outbreak.
+HFMD was initially documented in New Zealand in 1957.
+Early outbreaks were confined to this geographic area, but in the 1960s, the disease was reported in several Asian countries.
+It gained wider recognition in 1997 during a substantial outbreak in Malaysia, which resulted in numerous fatalities.

+Risk Factors:
+Several risk factors contribute to HFMD transmission, including poor hygiene practices, inadequate sanitation facilities, close contact with infected individuals, and crowded living conditions.
+Lack of immunity and exposure to multiple strains of the virus can also increase the risk of infection.

-7. Impact on Different Regions and Populations:
+Impact on Regions and Populations:
-HFMD impacts different regions and populations to varying degrees.
-In densely populated areas with limited access to healthcare, such as parts of Southeast Asia, outbreaks can be more severe.
-Certain countries, such as China, Japan, Singapore, and Malaysia, have experienced large-scale outbreaks with significant morbidity and, in rare cases, mortality.
-In contrast, in regions with robust healthcare systems, such as North America and Europe, HFMD is generally a milder illness, with fewer complications and lower mortality rates.
+The impact of HFMD varies across different regions and populations.
+In developed countries with robust healthcare systems, HFMD outbreaks are usually manageable, with low mortality rates.
+However, in resource-limited settings, particularly in Asia, the disease can have a significant impact.
+Outbreaks can overwhelm healthcare systems and lead to a higher number of severe cases and deaths.

+Variations in Prevalence Rates and Affected Demographics:
+HFMD is more prevalent in tropical and subtropical regions.
+High population density, humidity, and warm climates contribute to increased transmission.
+Certain countries such as China, Malaysia, Vietnam, and Taiwan experience frequent HFMD outbreaks, affecting large numbers of children.
+The prevalence of specific strains can also vary, with EV71 often associated with more severe cases and complications.

-In conclusion, HFMD is a viral disease primarily affecting young children, caused by enteroviruses such as coxsackievirus.
-It is highly contagious and spreads through various routes, including direct contact and contaminated surfaces.
-The disease has a global prevalence, with millions of cases reported annually.
-HFMD's impact varies across regions, with more severe outbreaks occurring in densely populated areas with limited healthcare access.
-Major risk factors for transmission include close contact, poor hygiene, crowded living conditions, and lack of immunity.
-Understanding the epidemiology of HFMD is crucial for implementing effective prevention and control measures to reduce its impact on affected populations.
+In conclusion, hand, foot, and mouth disease is a viral illness that is prevalent worldwide and primarily affects infants and children.
+It is transmitted through various routes such as respiratory droplets, the fecal-oral route, and contaminated objects.
+The disease has a greater impact in regions with poor sanitation and densely populated areas.
+Different regions exhibit variations in prevalence rates and affected demographics, with higher rates reported in certain parts of Asia.
+Understanding the epidemiology of HFMD is paramount for implementing effective prevention and control measures.